logseq/docs/pages/Local Http server.md

 				  ```
 	- That's it! 🎉
 	  Hope you like it!
+- ## Functionality
+	- POST `/api` - `method` can be any of the ones listed in https://plugins-doc.logseq.com/. `args` is an array of arguments to pass to method.
 ## Additional Links
 	- Logseq plugins API docs [https://plugins-doc.logseq.com](https://plugins-doc.logseq.com/)
 	- Logseq [[Queries]] to check more query usage.